Fedwa Malti-Douglas

 Fedwa Malti-Douglas (born 1946) is a Lebanese-American professor and writer.
 She is a professor emeritus at Indiana University Bloomington.
-Malti-Douglas has written several books, including The Star Report Disrobed (2000).
+Malti-Douglas has written several books, including The Starr Report Disrobed (2000).
 She received a National Humanities Medal in 2015.

 Biography

 Malti-Douglas grew up in Deir el-Qamar, where her father was a physician.
 Her primary education took place at French Catholic boarding schools and at age 12, she emigrated to the United States.
 She learned to become fluent in English and when she attended Cornell University, she started taking Semitic languages.
 Malti-Douglas attended the University of California, Los Angeles and the École des Hautes Études en Sciences Sociales where she did her graduate work in Arabic.

 Malti-Douglas received a 1997 Kuwait Prize for Arts and Letters and earned the Distinguished Scholar Award from the Dean of Women's Affairs at Indiana University Bloomington in 1998.
 In 2004, she was inducted into the American Philosophical Society.
 Malti-Douglas was awarded a National Humanities Medal in 2015.

 Malti-Douglas is a professor emeritus at Indiana University Bloomington and the Martha C. Kraft Professor of Humanities in the College of Arts and Sciences.